robotsWhoFeelLove/new-project/README.md

 There is a nice configurator for it here: https://www.tailwindcss-animated.com/configurator.html

 To get started

+Rename the new-project-main folder to your desired title.
+In terminal, cd to its directory.
-In terminal, run "npm init".
+In terminal, run "npm install".
 Next, run "npm run dev"

 When ready to deploy: